-- Any member of staff who has concerns about the welfare of any child must share this information with the DSL, without delay using the school's own systems.
+394. Any member of staff who has concerns about the welfare of any child must share this information with the DSL, without delay using the school's own systems.
 This includes information where a child/young person has been observed or reported being the victim, or involved in harmful actions or behaviour towards a peer.
 Staff will make a brief, accurate and verbatim record of the concerns including the child's own words (if a disclosure / allegation) or the evidence that has led to the concerns.
-This report is given to the DSL who will analyse risk and refer onwards as necessary and appropriate. - Staff in our school, through training are aware that if a child makes a disclosure about harm that this must be reported without any delay to the DSL.
-Any child who reports any form of harm, including of sexual harassment by a peer will be taken seriously and the same procedure will be followed. - Referrals, especially where urgent action is required should never be delayed for a full record to be written.
-CP records will be stored securely and away from the main pupil records. - In our school the DSL will ensure this responsibility is met by: - Ensuring CPOMs is managed effectively - Ensuring all written records are stored in a locked cabinet away from other records - Carrying out checks with other staff members for accountability - Annual safeguarding audit with the Governing Body and monthly updates provided - We recommend that when recording information that the member of staff recording ensures a factual record is made without emotive language or opinion and any initial actions taken, the DSL records reasons for decisions made and who made them e.g. why/ why not referred to CRS, e.g. why information shared with/without consent.
+This report is given to the DSL who will analyse risk and refer onwards as necessary and appropriate.

+- 395. Staff in our school, through training, are aware that if a child makes a disclosure about harm that this must be reported without any delay to the DSL.
+Any child who reports any form of harm, including of sexual harassment by a peer will be taken seriously and the same procedures will be followed. - 396.
+Referrals, especially where urgent action is required, should never be delayed for a full record to be written.
+CP records will be stored securely and away from the main pupil records.
+At Moorlands, this is stored on CPOMs, with hard copies stored in a locked filing cabinet in the Senior Leadership Office. - 397.
+In our school the DSL will ensure this responsibility is met by: - Ensuring CPOMs is managed effectively - Ensuring all written records are stored in a locked cabinet away from other records - Carrying out checks with other staff members for accountability - Termly safeguarding audit with the Governing Body and monthly updates provided - 398.
+We recommend that when recording information that the member of staff recording ensures a factual record is made without emotive language or opinion and any initial actions taken, the DSL records reasons for decisions made and who made them e.g. why/ why not referred to CRS, e.g. why information shared with/without consent.
 This enables records to be evaluated, if necessary, in the future and provide context to decisions taken were that member of staff to leave and a new staff member take over responsibility.
-(Remember records may be required for court documents and therefore the factual accuracy of them is essential) - Where it has been determined that it will not increase the risk to the child to do so consent will be sought from the parent in all cases where referral to any partner is going to be made.
+We remind staff that records may be required for court documents and therefore the factual accuracy of them is essential. - 399.
+Where it has been determined that it will not increase the risk to the child to do so consent will be sought from the parent in all cases where referral to any partner is going to be made.
 The reason for this decision will also be recorded.
-Advice calls can be made to CRS to determine if a referral to CRS or others is an appropriate and proportionate course of action.
+Advice calls can be made to CRS to determine if a referral to CRS or others is an appropriate and proportionate course of action. - 400.
+Records clearly record time and date, and who has made the record, as well as who took any decisions.
+It records specific words/ information used by the child, actions/ reasons for decisions taken should be kept.